Amputee - Why do I walk with a limp with my new prosthesis?

 Hip Flexors

-Amputee's are at risk of developing hip flexor muscle contractors.
-A hip flexor contracture limits the hips degree of extension during stance phase.
-Although the amputated side is more at risk than the non amputated side, hip flexor contractors are more commonly seen bilaterally and therefor would impact the step length of both sides.
+Amputees are at risk of developing hip flexor muscle contractors.
+A hip flexor contracture limits the hips degree of extension during the stance phase.
+Although, the amputated side is at more risk than the non-amputated side, hip flexor contractors are more commonly seen bilaterally and therefore would impact the step length of both sides.

 Prosthesis Propulsion

-The 2 components that I believe are more commonly the cause of unilateral step length deformities are as follow:
+The two components that I believe are more common when it comes to the cause of unilateral step length deformities are as follow:

 Stump Pain